Venkyjs-dev/DevTinder/project_notes/lession_10.md

    //create jwt token, by passing id info and secreat key const jwtToken = jwt.sign({ _id: _id }, "JAVASCRIPT@123");

-   // put the token in cookie and send to client res.cookie("token", jwtToken);
    ```

 5. **Step 5**: Place the token in a cookie and send it to the client.